zupo/peps/pep-0xxx.rst

 but because there is only one context class that parameter is still available), and ensures that implementations know as early as possible which side of a TLS connection they will serve.
 Additionally, it allows implementations to opt-out of one or either side of the connection.
-For example, SChannel on macOS is not really intended for server use and has an enormous amount of functionality missing for server-side use.
-This would allow SChannel implementations to simply not define a concrete subclass of ``ServerContext`` to signal their lack of support.
+For example, SecureTransport on macOS is not really intended for server use and has an enormous amount of functionality missing for server-side use.
+This would allow SecureTransport implementations to simply not define a concrete subclass of ``ServerContext`` to signal their lack of support.

 As much as possible implementers should aim to make these classes immutable: that is, they should prefer not to allow users to mutate their internal state